agrc/gis.utah.gov/_posts/2021-06-23-choosing-right-transformation.md

 [![ArcGIS Pro's default transformation]({% link images/transformations_prodefault.jpg %}){:width="75%" max-width="725px"}]({% link images/transformations_prodefault.jpg %}){:target="_blank"}
 {: .flex .flex--center}

-___To be frank, at these distances, the error from using the default transformation is much less than the potential error in the original data.___ However, it is just large enough to be outside of the default geodatabase tolerances.
+___To be frank, at these distances, the difference from using the default transformation is much less than the potential error in the original data.___ It's the classic problem of spurious precision.
+However, the difference is just large enough to be outside of the default geodatabase tolerances.
 If you're doing something like a dissolve or split between the two datasets, or trying to enforce topology, you'll get annoying, almost invisible slivers and gaps.
+The problem we're trying to solve is topological accuracy, not absolute accuracy.

 ## Can You At Least Give Me a Warning?